Ensuring Integrity Bill: Second 2019 bill

 A few days after the first 2019 bill was defeated, the second 2019 bill was reintroduced into the parliament on 4 December 2019.
 The third reading was agreed to in the House of Representatives the following day on 5 December 2019.
-As of January 2020, the bill is awaiting second debate in the Senate.

 Jacqui Lambie stated in January 2020 that she might consider supporting the bill if her amendments were supported by the government.
 Lambie already had preliminary discussions about her amendments with Rex Patrick, who will likely back the bill in the Senate.
 Pauline Hanson stated she was open to shifting her position after opposing the previous bill, but would only make the decision after she had seen the updated version of the bill, spoken to Malcolm Roberts and met with all interested parties.

 On 26 May 2020, Morrison announced that the government will shelve the bill, Instead, the government will chair five working groups ahead of the budget later that year in October, to try to reach a consensus with unions and employers to change the current industrial relations system.
 Morrison stated that the current system is "not fit for purpose".